Social media presents personal injury attorneys with a wealth of opportunities to expand their practice and connect with clients.

 - Insurance experts

-For example, you could collaborate with a medical expert on a joint webinar discussing the impact of personal injuries on mental health.
-Or you could write a guest post on a popular legal website to share insights on emerging trends in personal injury law.
+For example, law firms might collaborate with a medical expert on a joint webinar discussing the impact of personal injuries on mental health.
+Or they could write a guest post on a popular legal website to share insights on emerging trends in personal injury law.
 Another idea could be collaborating with a former insurance adjuster to help your audience understand the tactics used by insurance companies after a car accident.

 Best Practices Moving Forward